DAMAGED NAIL TREATMENT¹

-Nuvail™ is FDA approved for managing signs and symptoms of nail dystrophy (i.e. nail splitting and nail fragility, for intact or damaged nails.
+Nuvail™ (poly-ureaurethane, 16%) NAIL SOLUTION is indicated for managing signs and symptoms of nail dystrophy (i.e. nail splitting and nail fragility, for intact or damaged nails.
 Nuvail coats and adheres to the nail surface, preventing abrasion and friction on the nail surface while also providing protection against the effects of moisture.
 Nuvail is available by prescription only.